seanj06/Burgers-R-Us-P5/README.md

 ![cart](docs/features/cart-page.png)

-The cart page is accessbile via the navbar icon which also shows a live view of the cart total
+The cart page is accessible via the navbar icon which also shows a live view of the cart total

 ![cart-navbar](docs/features/cart-navbar.png)